15 Ways to Reduce Cart Abandonment in Your eCommerce Store

 Payment information is one of the biggest points of friction in the checkout process.

-On one hand, it's cumbersome to have to get up, find your card and type your credit card details in.
 There's also a trust issue, with a lot of customers hesitant to provide their credit card details to a strange website.

-You can overcome both these problems by offering multiple payment options.
+You will overcome both these problems by offering multiple payment options.
 Many consumers prefer to use secure mobile payment services like Google Pay, Apple Pay, Shop Pay or PayPal, especially when shopping on a new site.

-You could also consider offering Buy Now Pay Later options like Klarna and Afterpay.
+Also consider offering Buy Now Pay Later options like Klarna and Afterpay.

 4. Provide Flexible and Affordable Shipping Options